theRealAph/ScopeLocals/README.md

 The diagram below illustrates the sort of behaviour we would like.
 In this example there are two threads handling a request.
 Both attempt to open a database connection.
+Each thread needs its own independent permissions, so it also needs its own independent channel.

 `PERMISSIONS` acts as a direct, per-thread channel from the `ServerFramework` to the `DBDriver` server component.
 The permissions set from `ServerFrameWork.processRequest()` in Thread 1 and read by `DBDriver.open()` do not include permission to access the database, so